 So I began to reflect on all of the events that occurred from January to May.
 It became painfully clear that this move to Atlanta was not God’s will.
 He clearly wasn’t giving His blessing on this one.
 The moment I made up my mind that I was okay with not moving to Atlanta, business started booming again!
 I know that’s not a coincidence.
 That’s how God works.
 He’s intentional.

 That wasn’t the end of His blessings though…

 One Sunday afternoon after Church, I decided at the last minute to run into my local grocery store to pick up a few things for dinner.
-On aisle six, that’s where I met the man I’d been praying for.
+On aisle two, that’s where I met the man I’d been praying for.
 God heard every one of my prayers and He had this planned all along.

 This is why it’s so important to pray before making important decisions.
 Even more so… It’s even more important to wait for God’s answer.

 Whatever it is that you’re praying for, please know that God hears you.
 He’s not ignoring you.
 He’s not punishing you, or trying to torture you.
 It may not seem like it now, but His plans are always better than ours.
 Trust Him.